temalungelomalaza/OnResWebApp/README.md

 The system has 2 sub structures: frontend & backend
 ## Frontend
 OnRes will include the following web pages and functionalities
 1. Home Page/Landing Page

-   -has login / register popups
+   - has login / register popups
-   -provides brief description of the system as well as some images of the university dorms
+   - provides brief description of the system as well as some images of the university dorms

-2. User Profile
+3. User Profile
    - displays inofrmation of student ; full anme, student ID, Year of study, gender and credit balances

-3. Report dysfuntions
+4. Report dysfuntions
    - this page will allow students to lodge complaints about their rooms; broken or faulty utilities

      ## BACKEND